sou-06/AlignedFasta_To_Excel/README.md

 Upload your aligned fasta file after jump to Google Colab.

-Change the input_filename in the first cell to the name of the file you uploaded.
+Change the input_filename in the first cell to your uploaded file.